 Mind maps are also supposed to be very pictorial.
 In Buzan’s own words:

-“The full power of the Mind Map is realised by having a central image instead of a central word, and by using images wherever appropriate rather than words.”
+“The full power of the Mind Map is realized by having a central image instead of a central word, and by using images wherever appropriate rather than words.”

 Concepts in a concept map, on the other hand, can be (and usually are) entirely verbal.
 But the degree to which you use words or pictures is entirely up to the user.